Reinstate the Sotheby's 2

 Trafalgar Square, London.
 Sun 19 Jul 2015

-The Ecuadorians get themselves organised for a group
+The Ecuadorians get themselves organised for a

-photo in front of the National Gallery
+group photo in front of the National Gallery

-Ecuadorians brought flags, posters and t-shirts to Trafalgar Square to
+Ecuadorians brought flags, posters and t-shirts to Trafalgar Square

-US, IMF and multinationals.
+influence of the US, IMF and multinationals.

 Eritreans Vigil for Peace?